Mathématique: Chapter 55

 Jackson laughed, short and sharp.

 “You gonna elaborate?”
-Young said.

-“She religiously read Cosmo,” Jackson murmured.
+“She religiously read Cosmo,” Jackson said.

 “Yeah.”
 Young shifted his weight, redistributing more of it to his cane.
 “I noticed.”

 “What did you think of that?”
-Jackson asked.

 “Jackson,” Young said, “cut yourself a break for the love of—”

 “She outed herself in the car,” Jackson plowed over him.
 “On the drive back.
 The way she’s outing herself right now.
 Look at her face.
-She is studying them and and she’s learning from them and she’s not hiding it.
-At all.
-She hid that exact aspect of herself from me for the entire time I’ve known her and why.
-I have no idea.”
+She’s studying them.
+She’s learning from them.
+She good at it.
+She’s not hiding it.
+At all.”

 “What did she say in the car?”
 Young asked.

 “There’s a strange aspect to this particular drug that the LA has developed.
 We haven’t seen it before.
 At least, not in isolation.
-Personal memories are lost.
-But skillsets are retained.
+Personal memories are lost, but skillsets are retained.
 She’s good at math, she realized.
 Really good.
 She was telling us about it.”

 “Math,” Young repeated.

 “I’m guessing that’s what she talked to Rush about every day.
 Don’t you think?
-I’m guessing that she had whole pads of equations hidden under Cosmopolitan magazines.
+I’m guessing she had pads of equations hidden under Cosmopolitan magazines.
 And why?
 Because she thinks it’s something worthy of disdain?
 Yes?
 No?
 Because she wanted it badly and she thought someone would use it to hurt her?
 There’s no way to tell.
-But she deliberately waved the Cosmo in my face because she thought that I would disdain it.
+But she deliberately waved Cosmo in my face because she thought I would disdain it.
 And she was right.
-Imagine how interesting I would have found it if she’d revealed an interest in calculus.
+Imagine how interesting I would’ve found it if she’d revealed an interest in calculus.
 But she didn’t want me to know.
 She’s hidden this from all of us for months, beneath Cosmo and consumerism and cosmetics.
 Do you realize how incredibly careful she’s been about this?
 How much it must mean to her, especially given how the Goa’uld view numbers?
 How incredibly stupid I am?
-Do you realize that I will probably never find out why she did it, because she can’t tell me now and she won’t tell me later?”
+Do you realize that I’ll probably never find out why she did it, because she can’t tell me now and she won’t tell me later?”

 “You in love with her, Jackson?”
 Young asked, quiet in a quiet room.